Victoria’s Secret Marketing Strategy 2026: Rebrand, Campaigns, Influencers and the Fashion Show

 Primary and credible coverage:

-• Victoria’s Secret’s own announcement confirmed a live show on October 15, 2025, with distribution across Prime Video and social platforms, and a lineup including KAROL G, Madison Beer, Missy Elliott, and TWICE.
-(Victoria’s Secret announcement)
+• Victoria’s Secret’s own 2025 announcement confirmed a live show on October 15, 2025, distributed across Prime Video and social platforms, with a lineup of KAROL G, Madison Beer, Missy Elliott, and TWICE.

-• Post-show coverage documented the performances and public response.
-(Rolling Stone)
+• Rolling Stone’s post-show coverage documented the performances and the public response.

 The strategic value is not nostalgia.
-It is scalable content production tied to a recognizable brand asset that can be used across paid social, email, and product merchandising for weeks.
+It is scalable content tied to a recognizable brand asset that can be cut for paid social, email, and product merchandising for weeks after the broadcast ends.

 Rebranding in Practice: Representation, Consistency, and Retention

-Victoria’s Secret's branding in 2026 is still under evaluation by consumers.
-The market is not asking whether the brand can produce inclusive visuals.
-The market is asking whether the brand will remain consistent and whether the product experience supports the message.
+Victoria’s Secret’s rebranding and visual identity work in 2026 is still being judged by consumers, and the question they are asking is narrower than the brand might like.
+The market is not asking whether Victoria’s Secret can produce inclusive visuals.
+It is asking whether the brand will stay consistent and whether the product experience backs the message.

 The credibility checklist looks like this: